johnmmcg/iris-js-sdk/README.md

     // Listen to this callback for Chat message acknowledgement irisRtcSession.onChatAck = function(chatAckJson){
-      //This is event is recieved for every message sent out
+      // This event is recieved for every message sent out
-      //chatAckJson will id, statusCode, statusMessage, rootNodeId
+      // chatAckJson will id, statusCode, statusMessage, rootNodeId
       // and childNodeId paramaeters
     }

     // Screen Share or Switch Streams
     //
     // To switch streams between two camera devices
     // This API also used for screen share with constraints in streamConfig
     // irisRtcStream is an object of IrisRtcStream to listen to onLocalStream irisRtcSession.switchStream(irisRtcStream, streamConfig){
      // Switches the stream from one camera or other
      // can share screen as well
     }

     // End Iris Rtc Session
     // Call endSession API of Iris Session to end the call